 INSERT final_mongodb_table (id, value)

-Even though the manual method will get your work done but you might face some difficulties while doing it.
+Even though the manual method will complete your work, you might face some difficulties.
 I have listed below some limitations that might hinder your data migration process:

-• With this method, you can only move data from one place to another, but you cannot transform the data when in transit.
+- With this method, you can only move data from one place to another but not transform the data when in transit.

-• When you write code to extract a subset of data, those scripts often break as the source schema keeps changing or evolving.
+- When you write code to extract a subset of data, those scripts often break as the source schema changes or evolves.
 This can result in data loss.

 The method mentioned above has a high scope of errors.
 This might impact Snowflake’s availability and accuracy of data.

-Snowpipe, provided by Snowflake, enables a shift from the traditional scheduled batch loading jobs to a more dynamic approach.
+Snowpipe, provided by Snowflake, enables a shift from the traditional scheduled batch-loading jobs to a more dynamic approach.
 It supersedes the conventional SQL COPY command, facilitating near real-time data availability.
-Essentially, Snowpipe imports data into a staging area in smaller increments, working in tandem with your cloud provider’s native services, such as AWS or Azure.
+Snowpipe imports data into a staging area in smaller increments, working in tandem with your cloud provider’s native services, such as AWS or Azure.

 For illustration, consider these scenarios for each cloud provider, detailing the integration of your platform’s infrastructure and the transfer of data from MongoDB to a Snowflake warehouse: